 Richard Wright’s The Man Who Was Almost a Man and the Inevitable Failings of Capitalism (Just in Time For the Election)

-American author, Richard Wright, was born in Natchez, Mississippi forty-five years after the emancipation of slaves.
-Though slavery was technically no longer practiced, codes and laws were still set in place which limited the rights and freedoms of African-Americans.
-It… Read More ›
+American author, Richard Wright, was born in Natchez, Mississippi, forty-five years after the emancipation of slaves.
+Though slavery was technically no longer practiced, codes and laws were still set in place, limiting African-Americans’ rights and freedoms.
+It was in this… Read More ›